golanlevin/ExperimentalCapture/docs/moving-cameras.md

 Sometimes the camera is moving relative to the reference frame of gravity, but not to the apparent scene:

 [Studio Moniker, *Sally*](http://roelwouters.com/sally)

+See also

+* Paul Pfeiffer basketball
+* White Glove project